Minimum Wage in Australia: What You Need to Know Before Moving Here

 Here’s how the minimum wage influences the job market:

-Higher wages may lead to increased consumer spending, boosting economic activity.
+Higher wages may increase consumer spending, boosting economic activity.
 However, they might also result in price adjustments for goods and services.

 For Employers and HR Managers